ingeniadevteam/meteor-gentelella-template/README.md

-# Meteor with Gentelela Bootstrap template
+# Meteor with Gentelella Bootstrap template

 ## Run the app